Department of Human Development and Family Science

 Human Development and Family Science Minor

 The Human Development and Family Science minor is especially appropriate for students majoring in the social or behavioral sciences and other students planning careers that involve work with people.
 Of the 18 credits required for the minor, at least nine credits must be upper division, and no more than three credits may be in field experience, practicum, or student teaching.
-Some HDFS courses also apply to interdisciplinary minors in Women and Gender Studies, Individual and Family Wellness, and Gerontology.
+Some HDFS courses also apply to interdisciplinary minors in Women and Gender Studies, Wellness, and Gerontology.

 Family Therapy Center: The Family Therapy Center is located on the NDSU campus.
 The center is an accredited training program administered through the Department of Human Development and Family Science at NDSU.
 NDSU faculty members who are clinical members and approved supervisors of the American Association for Marriage and Family Therapy supervise advanced clinical students.